 There are some words that just seem perfect.
-Quoi isn’t the prettiest word in French – at least not in my opinion – but when it comes to using it to express astonishment or outrage, there is nothing more satisfying.
+Quoi (often misspelled qua)isn’t the prettiest word in French – at least not in my opinion – but when it comes to using it to express astonishment or outrage, there is nothing more satisfying.
 Quoi?! – it makes me think of an outraged cartoon bird honking in disbelief.

-I think this contrast actually sums up the word quite nicely.
+I think this contrast actually sums up the French word for “what” quite nicely.
 While it seems simple, maybe even silly, on the surface, quoi is a word with many facets.
 It’s actually kind of mysterious – which is fitting, since it does mean “what”, after all.

-Yes, quoi means “what.”
-But so does que (in certain contexts), which means that you can’t just slip quoi into a sentence to replace its English equivalent, unfortunately.
+Yes, quoi means “what” in French But so does que (in certain contexts), which means that you can’t just slip quoi into a sentence to replace its English equivalent, unfortunately.

 Since it’s so common, it’s essential to understand and know how to use quoi in order to speak even basic French.
 Let’s try to get a handle on this often surprising word.